The Ultimate Guide to Hong Kong Corporate Tax Filing & Planning

 Your accountant will then prepare your return using the information provided.
 Once completed, he or she will send the return to the Inland Revenue Department along with payment.

-Click here to learn more about how Air Corporate helps businesses with their annual tax returns.
+Click here to learn more about Air Corporate's accounting services and how they help businesses with their annual tax returns.

 Is there an Audit Process in Hong Kong?